Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Request' and the resource 'a feature that Occam doesn't support yet'.
-It effectively distinguishes from sibling compute tools (pysr_run, etc.) by indicating a different domain (feature requests vs. scientific computing).
+The description clearly states the tool's function with a specific verb and resource: "Request a feature that Occam doesn't support yet."
+It distinguishes itself from the sibling compute tools (pysr_run, etc.) by being focused on feature requests rather than scientific computation.
+The action is unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.